m50d/m50d.github.com/_posts/2015-03-01-verified-timsort-sketch.md

 ...
 ````

-Note the recursion in FirstCollapseCase
+I haven't covered all the paths through this branching code, but hopefully the principle is clear.
+Note the recursion in FirstCollapseCase -